s2quake/u-terminal/document.md

 # /Property definitions

-## CommandPropertyAttribute
+## 1. CommandPropertyAttribute

 * The default format is '\-\-Property Value'
-* If a default value is specified, the value can be omitted. like '\-\-Property'
+* If **'DefaultValue'** of Attribute, the value can be omitted.
+However, the delimiter must be specified. like '\-\-Property'
-* If no property is specified, the value can be specified as InitValue.
+* All properties are set to their initial values.
+If you want to specify an initial value, specify **'InitValue'** of Attribute.

 ```cs
 [CommandProperty]